rmad17/jekyll-site/resources.md

 ## Appointments
 If you need to see me, **do not email me** but instead make directly an appointment by clicking the link below.
 There is *no* need for confirmation.
-I will receive an alert when you schedule a meeting with me.
+I will receive an alert when you schedule a meeting with me. *Remember*, briefly indicate the reason for the meeting.

   <div>
     <a href="https://calendly.com/bahamonde/officehours"><i class="fa fa-calendar-check-o fa-2x" style="color:#d21034"></i></a>